 More about the Castle

-If you look at the floor plan of the castle, which is similar to a contemporary triangle, it basically consisted of 6 main parts.
-In the middle of the castle was the courtyard and the adjoining Gothic palace, the extension of which was the cylindrical tower, the bastion and the entrance tower.
+If you look at the castle's floor plan, which is similar to a contemporary triangle, it consists of 6 main parts.
+The courtyard and the adjoining Gothic palace were in the middle of the castle, the extension of which was the cylindrical tower, the bastion and the entrance tower.

-In addition to these, the castle had a dungeon suitable for storing cannons, as well as a bastion where these cannons could be placed.
-The circular cistern on the ground floor provided water for the inhabitants of the castle.
-During the Renaissance, the original triangular floor plan was extended with additional buildings.
+In addition, the castle had a dungeon suitable for storing cannons and a bastion where these cannons could be placed.
+The circular cistern on the ground floor provided water for the castle's inhabitants.
+The original triangular floor plan was extended during the Renaissance with additional buildings.

 The castle, after losing its important defensive role, suffered significant damage.
 After Slovakia became an independent state, the buildings were unfortunately not dealt with much care.